charu1603/Chat-app/README.md

  1) /list - list all available rooms
  2) /join name - join room, if room does not exist, create new one
  3) /name name - set session name
- 4) some message - string, send message to all peers in same room
+ 4) some message - string, send message to all peers in same room.